GhostxCyberSec/soc-lab-detection-project/README.md

-Designed and implemented a virtual Security Operations Center (SOC) lab to simulate and detect common attack techniques using Wazuh SIEM and Sysmon.
+Designed and implemented a virtual Security Operations Center (SOC) lab to simulate and detect real-world attack techniques using Wazuh SIEM, Sysmon, and Kali Linux.